I stared at the books on his shelf, obviously so engrossed in the titles that I wasn't hearing a word.

 The new learning curve for me is the whole Blue Tooth technology, wearing-your-cell-phone-on-your-ear trend because now not only do I hear the conversation, I think they're talking to me and I respond.
 This happened last night at Barnes and Noble.

-"Good, thanks.
+"Hey, How ARE you?""Good, thanks.
 Just getting away from the house for a bit.....oh sorry, you're on the phone....didn't notice..."

 Then I feel embarrassed.
 But I ask you, why should I be the one who's embarrassed?
 I took the high road and assumed that this person with no visible communication device was talking to me rather than just talking to herself.
 That was nice of me, right?
 This also happened in the produce department at Albertsons.